 Please contact our CNAP Director, Dr Erika Sanchez-Velazquez for further details.

-We offer our Computer Science PhD.
-We have also identified a range of innovative research project opportunities for you as a postgraduate research student.
+We offer our Computer Science PhD, and a range of innovative research project opportunities for postgraduate researchers.

 Adrian Winckles (Director)

 Dr Erika Sanchez-Velazquez (CNAP Director)

 Dr Mark Graham

 Activities, projects and partnerships